jnylam/jnylam.github.io/_courses/146-f16/homework01.md

 $$\sum_{s \in P(\{1, 2, \dots, n\})} \frac{1}{\prod_{x \in s}x} = n + 1.$$

+## Getting help

+Since it's Labor Day on Monday, there's no office hours or class.
+If you have questions or need help, a good place to do this is on Piazza.

 ## Rubric

 This assignment is worth 20 points: